kayleeisokay/kayleeisokay.github.io/_posts/2024-08-30-marginal_dist.md

 I hope this makes marginal distributions a bit more clear because I know when I was an undergrad, I had a bit of trouble wrapping my head around this.

-## Continuous Case
+## Section 3.
+Continuous Case

 Now let's look at joint and marginal distributions for continuous random variables.

 ### Definitions

 The intuition is similar to the discrete case except that we replace summation with integration.
-Recall that integration is essentially a summation with a limit applied because now we're dealing with continous random variables.
+Recall that integration is essentially a summation with a limit applied.
 The joint distribution is again defined as

 $$
 f_{X, Y}(x, y)